NetApp/netappdvp/README.md

 info and raw name from docker in cases where any name munging may have been used.

-**A note of caution**: `docker volume rm` will *delete* these volumes just as it does volumes created by the plugin using the default prefix.
+**A note of caution**: If you can see a volume with `docker volume ls` due to your storagePrefix name, then `docker volume rm <volumename>` will *delete* the specified volume, even if you aren't in the same igroup or if it was not created by the netappdvp plugin!
 Be very careful when using pre-existing volumes!

-## ONTAP Config File Variables
+## ONTAP Specific Config File Variables

 In addition to the global configuration values above, when using clustered Data ONTAP, these options are avaialble.